Home / ORPAS Application Guide / ORPAS – University of Ottawa

 Consortium national de formation en santé (CNFS)

 The CNFS is a pan-Canadian organization funded by Health Canada.
-It brings together 16 postsecondary institutions offering French-language programs in a variety of health disciplines, with the goal of facilitating access to education in the health sciences and medicine for students from Francophone minority communities.
+It brings together 16 postsecondary institutions offering French-language programs in various health professions.
+It aims to facilitate access to studies in the health sciences and medicine for students from Francophone minority communities.

 assignment_ind